freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 ---
 ## Smart Contracts

+As a piece of code that sits on the blockchain, a smart contract can automate tasks, such as financial transactions or managing an individuals digital identity.

-Transactions in a blockchain are a very basic contract - One party sends resources to another.
+For example, transactions made on the blockchain constitute a very basic contract - one party sends resources and another party recieves them.
+Smart contracts facilitate such transactions by defining the terms of the trade and the values of the currencies involved.
 In the Ethereum blockchain, transactions can support any kind of logic.
-They have the expressive power of a Turing-Complete machine - meaning they can be steps for a task that a computer can do.
+They have the expressive power of a Turing-Complete machine - meaning they can execute steps for a task that a computer could do.

-As a piece of code that sits on the blockchain, a smart contract can automate tasks.
-When an account receives money it can automatically distribute it to others.
-This is entirely transparent so all the nodes(miners) can see what logic is being executed.
+When an account receives money it can automatically distribute it to others via a smart contract.
+This is entirely transparent so all the nodes (miners) can see what logic is being executed.

 ## Blockchain Technologies